Chr-Jan/Chr-Jan/README.md

 - 🕯️ Peering into the unfathomable depths of C#, delving into mysteries that twist the very fabric of reality.
 - 🧩 Solving the enigmatic puzzles of SQL, unraveling the secrets of databases.
 - 🔭 Delving into the mysteries of C# and the cosmos of Google Cloud.
+- 🐍 Harnessing the arcane power of Python, scripting spells that weave logic and magic.
 - 📜 Enchanting with CSS, styling the web with mystic cascades and visual sorcery.
 - 🌐 Weaving webs with Blazor and HTML, crafting interfaces that echo through the digital abyss.
 - 🛠️ Summoning the power of Docker, binding the ephemeral spirits of containers.